Want to meet up with friends this winter? Make sure your 'bubble' is airtight. Here's how - KTVZ

 — Over the past week, the average daily death toll from Covid-19 has soared past 2,200, according to Johns Hopkins University.

-— Young and healthy people also need to “bubble up.”
-While they’re generally less likely to die from Covid-19, many young adults who contracted the virus are suffering long-term lung damage, fatigue and brain fog afterward.
+— Young and healthy people also need to bubble up.
+While they’re generally less likely to die from coronavirus, many young adults are suffering long-term lung damage, fatigue and brain fog months after infection.

 How do you make a social distancing bubble?